MicroEJ/Demo-Sandboxed-Applications/app-power-provider/README.md

 The ``app-power-provider`` application generates random power values that will be provided to the other applications.
 This project implements the shared interface `PowerService` provided by the `sharedinterface` library and registers its implementation when starting.

+# Requirements

+The requirements for this application are available in the `Requirements` section from the [project level README](../README.rst).

 # Usage

-Refer to the ``Usage`` section of the project level [README](../README.rst#Usage) to run this application.
+Follow the `Usage` section from the [project level README](../README.rst) to run this application.

-# Requirements

-Refer to the ``Requirements`` section of the project level [README](../README.rst#Requirements).

 # Dependencies

-_All dependencies are retrieved transitively by MicroEJ Module Manager_.
+_All dependencies are retrieved transitively by Gradle._

 # Source

-N/A.
+N/A

 # Restrictions

 None.

 ---
+_Markdown_
 _Copyright 2023-2024 MicroEJ Corp.
 All rights reserved._
 _Use of this source code is governed by a BSD-style license that can be found with this software._